ledgerW/pathlight/memory-bank/progress.md

 - Progress tracking for completed plan items

 ## Current Status
 The application is functional with the core features implemented.
 Recent work has focused on improving the database schema, enhancing the AI result generation, refining the user authentication flow, improving the form navigation experience, implementing result regeneration functionality with payment support, and significantly enhancing the results display with structured, visually appealing sections.

-The latest improvements include adding an "Update Plan" button with confirmation modal for premium users to regenerate their plan, and implementing automatic session checking on site arrival to provide a seamless experience for returning users.
+The latest improvements include:
+- Adding an "Update Plan" button with confirmation modal for premium users to regenerate their plan
+- Implementing automatic session checking on site arrival to provide a seamless experience for returning users
+- Fixing the 422 validation error in the find_user_by_email endpoint with proper email validation
+- Enhancing user data loading to ensure existing account info is properly displayed
+- Improving session handling to ensure a smooth return for returning users
+- Updating web routes to ensure users are always redirected to their form even when they have no progress
+- Adding loading indicators during user authentication and account checking
+- Improving welcome messages for returning users to provide a more personalized experience

+These changes have significantly improved the user arrival flow, making it smoother for returning users and fixing several bugs that were causing issues with the authentication process.
 The memory bank has been updated to reflect these changes.

 ## Known Issues
 - Database migrations should only use PostgreSQL (not SQLite)